-In your comments to the draft decision, you indicate that "representative substances will be identified for each sub-group.
+In your comments to the draft decision you indicate that "representative substances will be identified for each sub-group.
 The definition of sub-groups and the identification of representative substances will be based on the most robust analytical characterisation and description of the compositions of the AES substances."
 Furthermore you agree to generate new experimental data to address the existing deficiencies.
 You may include information from new approach methods or computational methods to further strengthen the approach.
 It is in your discretion to generate and provide the necessary supporting information in order to justify your read-across adaptation.
 It is in your discretion to generate and provide the necessary supporting information in order to justify your read-across adaptation or any other adaptation.
 If you do so, you are responsible for demonstrating the fulfilment of the requirements of the relevant Annex(es) of REACH.
 If it fails and the resulting data does not support, or even contradict, your read-across hypothesis or any other adaptation, you remain responsible for complying with this decision by the set deadline.
+Therefore, the information provided in the assessed technical dossier and your comments to the draft decision is not sufficient to conclude that toxicological, environmental fate and ecotoxicological properties are likely to follow a regular pattern.